dps923/winter2020/graded-work/assign1.md

 #### Making connections between the user interface and our source code

-Writing code for this Assignment 1 is a two-step procedure:
+Writing code for UI objects is a two-step procedure:
 1. Add outlets and actions to the view controller
 2. Writing code in the view controller

 <br>

 ##### Add outlets and actions